 Some people choose to tell us about their time on one of our farms to share the impact of our work.
 If we have the explicit and informed consent of the individuals, or their parent or guardian if they are under 18, their stories may be made public by us at events, in materials promoting our campaigning and fundraising work, or in documents such as our annual report.

-All information is confidential and will be kept in accordance with the Data Protection Act 1998.
+All information is confidential and will be kept in accordance with the General Data Protection Regulation.
+Immediately prior to a school visiting, the school staff send us the first name’s of the children visiting along with any special needs/dietary requirements so we can ensure that we meet those needs.
+We only retain this information if we are legally obliged to, for example, on any accident forms.
 We do not pass information on to third parties and would only share your details in exceptional circumstances, where we are legally bound to, for example where a child reports abuse.

 How we keep your data safe and who has access